United-Codes/apexofficeedit-public/Wiki/(APEX) Getting started.md

 # Creating the plug-in instance in an existing application

-This section describes first steps how to create the plug-in instance implementing APEX Office Edit.
-If any plug-in attribute purpose is not clear please read help texts defined for each attribute.
+This section describes the first steps of how to create the plug-in instance implementing APEX Office Edit.
+If any plug-in attribute purpose is not clear, please read the help texts defined for Oracle APEX page designer.

 ## Default table